-Katlyn (from Woodstock, GA, USA) started *Blue Skies & Ko * about 4 years ago.
+Katlyn (from Woodstock, GA, USA) started *Blue Skies & Ko * over 4 years ago.

 Hey Dreamers!
 Welcome to the journey!
 My name is Katlyn and I am the owner of Blue Skies & Ko Boutique.
 Blue Skies & Ko offers hand-stamped pieces of jewelry, simplistic and trendy pieced jewelry, and now clothing!

 Just before I jumped into my dream here with Blue Skies & Ko I was just your average server at a tavern making roughly 25K a year… This leap easily doubled my income within just a few short months.

 Çağrı Ayten (from Solingen, Germany) started Hoagard.com about 9 years ago.